 - Figures/images have a resolution of at least 150dpi (300dpi or above preferred).
 Each is no more than 20MB per file.
 The files are in one of the following formats: JPG, TIFF, GIF, PNG, EPS (to maximise quality, the original source file is preferred).

-- The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found under the Submissions tab.
+- The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.
 Please ensure that your article includes a competing interest statement in accordance with our Competing Interest Guidelines.

 Digital Medievalist allows the following licences for submission:

 Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.